The Verizon bill that you’ve been ignoring has now gone into collections and the calls are flooding in. What now?

 But if they’re unable to, they are obligated to stop contacting you about the debt and remove it from your credit report.
 And if they refuse, you can file a dispute with the credit bureaus indicating that they failed to validate.

 However, you may find that they sell the account to another collection agency.
 If that happens, you’ll need to start this process over again, but with the company.

 Ask for deletion in exchange for payment

-If the collection agency is able to validate the debt, try requesting deletion in exchange for payment.
+If they’re not able to validate the account, try requesting deletion in exchange for payment.
 Remember, it may take a little effort on your part but it’s well worth the legwork.

 Get Help from the Professionals

 But what if the tactics listed above aren’t working or the account has already been sold to another collection agency and you don’t want to deal with it?
 At this point, it may be in your best interest to solicit the help of a professional credit repair company.

 They have several tried and tested strategies to help you get that stubborn Verizon account off your report.
 They can also help you remove other negative items that may be damaging your credit as well.